Next Start

 There are a variety of factors that can have a negative impact on the condition of a car’s paint.
 These include:

-• Sunlight: The number one cause of faded car paint is sunlight.
+• Sunlight: The No. 1 cause of faded car paint is sunlight.
 The sun’s harsh UV rays affect the pigment in car paint and can slowly break it down and cause it to oxidize.
 Over time, the paint will become visibly dull, rough and may even flake off in patches in more extreme cases.

 • Road salt: Salt is often used on roads to melt ice and snow.
 However, when road salt accumulates on a car, it can fade the vehicle’s paint and cause it to rust.
 If you live in a colder climate, it’s essential to wash your car regularly during the winter months to avoid this.